 [Skip to Content]

-Influenza — what most of us call "the flu" — is a contagious viral infection of the nose, throat, and lungs.
-It can make a person feel very sick.
+The flu vaccine protects against influenza (what most of us call "the flu"), a contagious viral infection of the nose, throat, and lungs that can make a person feel very sick.

 Flu viruses usually cause the most illness during the colder months of the year.
 In the United States, flu season is from October to May.